kdash-rs/kdash/README.md

 ### Install script

 Run the below command to install the latest binary.
-Run with sudo if you don't have write access to /usr/local/bin.
-Else the script will install to current directory
+Run with sudo if you don't have write access to `/usr/local/bin`.
+Else the script will install to the current directory

 ```sh
 curl https://raw.githubusercontent.com/kdash-rs/kdash/main/deployment/getLatest.sh | bash